roocs/rook/docs/source/prov.rst

 ++++++++++

 W3C PROV
-    *Activities* are how entities come into existence.
+    *Activities* are how entities come into existence and how their attributes change to become new entities, often making use of previously existing entities to achieve this.

 In *rook* we use *activities* for: